Reglan (Metoclopramide) Litigation

 • finger movements that look like the patient is playing an invisible guitar or piano.

 Symptoms of tardive dyskinesia may develop over time, even after the patient has stopped taking the drug.
-For some patients, the symptoms subside over time.
-For others, the symptoms persist indefinitely.
-There is no known treatment for tardive dyskinesia.
+For some patients, the symptoms subside once the drug is discontinued.
+For others, symptoms persist indefinitely.

 The FDA's Black Box Warning

-The required FDA black box warning for Reglan and other metoclopramide drugs states that:
+The FDA black box warning for Reglan and other metoclopramide drugs—which is still required—states that:

-• The risk of developing tardive dyskinesia increases with the duration of treatment and total cumulative doses.
+• the risk of developing tardive dyskinesia increases with the duration of treatment and total cumulative doses, and

 The Reglan lawsuits rely on a legal theory called "product liability."
-In product liability claims involving pharmaceutical drugs, plaintiffs typically argue that they were injured by the drug because:
+In product liability claims involving pharmaceutical drugs, plaintiffs typically argue that they were injured because:

 • the drug caused unreasonably dangerous side effects, and

 • the manufacturer, doctor, or pharmacy did not adequately warn the consumer (or prescribing physician) of these dangers.
-(To learn more about the elements in a product liability claim, see Nolo's article Proving a Defective Product Liability Claim.)
+(Learn more about proving the elements of a product liability case.)

-The facts surrounding Reglan may give rise to several different kinds of product liability claims.
+The facts surrounding Reglan can give rise to several different kinds of product liability claims.
 Plaintiffs in these cases might argue that:

 • Reglan manufacturers were aware that Reglan was linked to tardive dyskinesia, but did not adequately warn consumers of that danger.